 The question is not whether older adults know that they should exercise.
 It’s why more of them don’t exercise.
 While the answer to this question is personal and complex, there are likely several common factors at play…

 - They are intimidated.
-Intimidating weight machines and cardio equipment, exercise classes that require complicated movements, and simply not knowing what to do - cardio? strength training? zumba? yoga? – can make older adults feel intimidated enough to never want to step foot into a gym.
-The situation is even more intimidating if you’re are wheelchair bound or dealing with chronic pain or injury.
+Intimidating weight machines and cardio equipment, exercise classes that require complicated movements, and simply not knowing what to do – cardio? strength training?
+Zumba? yoga? – can make older adults feel intimidated enough to never want to step foot into a gym.
+The situation is even more intimidating if you’re are a wheelchair user or dealing with chronic pain or injury.

 - Irregular workouts make every workout feel like starting over.
 Joining an exercise class or working with a trainer a few times a week sounds like a great idea.
 But, then the grandkids show up for a visit.
 The neighbor we love issues an invitation to coffee.
 A son or daughter comes over for lunch.
 Maintaining a schedule is important, but when the window of opportunity to work out is too narrow, it’s all too easy for other priorities to take precedence.

 - The fear of failure and embarrassment.
 For older adults who haven’t visited a gym in a long time – or ever! – the whole thing can be terribly intimidating.
 After all, no one likes walking into a new situation feeling incompetent.
 Signing up for personal training sessions or exercise classes is extra scary because they carry with them the possibility that we’ll fail in front of other people.

 - Physical limitations make them feel inadequate.
 Let’s face it.
 It’s human nature to cling to excuses about why we can’t do something we know we should but don’t want to do.
 For many older adults, chronic conditions such as arthritis, osteoporosis, and joint deterioration are a constant reminder of their own physical limitations.
 There is a tendency for many older adults to believe that they’re “too old” or “too injured” to exercise.